Hey everyone!

 4. Central / Inner Axis

-We’ve added further customisations to the axis in SciChart.js v2.
-You can now place an X,Y axis in the center of the chart to create oscilloscope like graphs, or inside the chart as opposed to fixed on the outside of the chart area.
-Placement of the axis is fully customisable.
+We’ve added further customizations to the axis in SciChart.js v2.
+You can now place an X,Y axis in the center of the chart to create oscilloscope-like graphs, or inside the chart as opposed to fixed on the outside of the chart area.
+Importantly, the placement of the axis is fully customizable.

 5. Vertically Stacked Axis

-There’s another axis customisation which we’ve added!
-Vertically Stacked Axis allows you to change the layout of axis panels.
+Another axis customization we’ve added is the Vertically Stacked Axis which allows you to change the layout of axis panels.

-Instead of left to right for Y-Axis, you can now layout several axis top to bottom.
-This gives you layout options like this where a single chart has mutiple traces with it’s own Y-Axis, but the traces are stacked one on top of each other.
+Instead of left to right for Y-Axis, you can now layout several axes top to bottom.
+This gives you layout options like this where a single chart has mutiple traces with its own Y-Axis, but the traces are stacked one on top of each other.

-Perfect for EEG / ECG like charts where you want to display several overlapping traces on a single SciChartSurface.
+It’s perfect for EEG / ECG charts where you want to display several overlapping traces on a single SciChartSurface.

-There are now several ways to customise axis labels in SciChart.js v2.
+There are now several ways to customize axis labels in SciChart.js v2.

 SciChart now supports rotated axis labels, multi-line axis labels and even image labels.
 All this and more is possible via our Custom LabelProviders API.